-Status sanctions reflect a change in the respondent's status in the student conduct system.
+Status sanctions (PDF) reflect a change in the respondent's status in the student conduct system.

 A warning is an initial directive against similar behavior in the future and do not usually create a formal conduct record unless a subsequent violation occurs.

-Censure is an official written reprimand for violation of specified regulations, including a warning that continuation or repetition of prohibited conduct will be cause for additional student conduct action and is typically the lowest level of status sanction once a student has been formally charged.
+Censure is an official written reprimand for violation of specified regulations, including a warning that continuation or repetition of prohibited conduct will be cause for additional student conduct action.
+It is typically the lowest level of status sanction once a student has been formally charged.

 Disciplinary probation is period of probation where additional restrictions or conditions may be assigned.
 Violations of student’s probation or additional violations of the Code of Student Conduct during the period of probation, may result in removal from housing, suspension or expulsion from the university if student is found in violation of new charges.